-The principal purpose of Mambourin Enterprises Limited during the financial year was to:
+The principal purpose of Mambourin Enterprises Ltd "the Company" during the financial year was to:

-- manage and maintain services for the education, employment, training and support of people with disabilities - cooperate with government in providing appropriate facilities and services for people with disabilities - v provide community-based resources for people with disabilities to live independently in the community - maximise the potential skill of people with disabilities to live independently in the community - assist people with disabilities and their parents/guardians who are in necessitous circumstances - educate the general public to a greater understanding of the rights and needs of people with disabilities.
+- Manage and maintain services for the education, employment, training and support of people with disabilities. - Cooperate with government in providing appropriate facilities and services for people with disabilities. - Provide community-based resources for people with disabilities to live independently in the community. - Assist people with disabilities and their parents/guardians who are in necessitous circumstances. - Educate the general public to a greater understanding of the rights and needs of people with disabilities.

-There were no significant changes to the Company's principal purposes during the financial year.
+There were no significant changes in the nature of the Company's principal purpose during the financial year.